OneRaynyDay/oneraynyday.github.io/about.md

 If you have questions about what I wrote in my blog, don't hesitate to shoot me a message at rayzhang@g.ucla.edu.
 I'm just a human, so I make typos!

+Oh - and one more thing.
+Here's [my linkedin](https://www.linkedin.com/in/oneraynyday/) if you're planning to give me boatloads of money.